-Why we need an arts party Print Email Email to a friend Your email Your name Friend's email Friend's name Verification (type the code in the image) Generate New Image Close Related Articles Copyright law: fact or fiction The Australian Copyright Council dispels some of copyright law's greatest myths.
+Why we need an arts party Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Copyright law: fact or fiction The Australian Copyright Council dispels some of copyright law's greatest myths.
 On the Move: latest appointments and resignations (locked) A move to Asia opens up a visual arts opportunity, and new directorial and chair appointments in performing arts.
-Six rules of a good online booking experience Great, someone wants to come to your show.
+Six rules of a good online booking experience (locked) Great, someone wants to come to your show.
 But make booking too hard and they might give up or never return.
 NSW State Election: What's in it for the arts? (locked) With the election on Saturday, we summarise the major arts policies across education, technology, Indigenous culture and more.
 (Premium content) Premium content PJ Collins Monday 25 November, 2013 The new Arts Party is not a small issue party.
 There are good reasons why all of Australia needs this initiative.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Learn how and where to get grants, with the most extensive grant finder in the arts industry Monitor Australian art sales and trends with our Auction Tracker Post, manage and monitor your social media campaigns using our extensive social media toolkit Optimise your website for search engines using our auditing service Promote yourself and your career to the largest arts community in Australia by uploading your professional profile Gain an understanding of salaries within the Australian arts industry, by accessing our Salary Survey Access thousands of subscriber-only features, articles and guides Take advantage of exclusive ticket giveaways, offers and competitions Save hundreds of Dollars every year on cinema tickets, magazines, books, travel, shopping and more with the Member Rewards scheme ... and much, much more.
-Subscribe Now and be part of the Australian arts community Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
+Join Now and join the Australian arts community today Member login Email address Password Forgot password?
 About the author PJ is a film and theatre director, writer and digital producer based in Sydney.
 He is also the Leader of the Arts Party.
 His passions (outside of his family) are encouraging community and creativity in daily life, and tries to always live by his favourite saying – it’s not a dress rehearsal.